digio-tech/gateway/README.md

 # gateway
 ### What is gateway sdk
-One sdk for launching all things @Digio
+One sdk for launching all things @Digio.
+Import only the sdk you need.
+Giving you full control over what you app should import and work with.

 ### How to integrate
 1. Add jitpack to your project